abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 comfort, security, and ease.
 We can sometimes believe that the end of suffering is when we bring about the circumstances in which we don’t have to extend ourselves or put forth too much effort.
-But even when we’ve managed to manipulate conditions in a way that allow us to feel relatively comfortable and laid back, we inevitably realize that we are still suffering.
+But even when we’ve managed to manipulate conditions in a way that allows us to feel relatively comfortable and laid back, we inevitably realize that we are still suffering.